Kandy, Hill Country, Sri Lanka

 Call us on 858 523 9000 to start planning your vacation to Elephant Stables or take a look at our itineraries to Hill Country

-There are 5 bedrooms located in the main house, and a separate garden cottage suite.
+There are five bedrooms located in the main house, and a separate garden cottage suite.
 All of the 6 rooms are fitted with the amenities of modern luxury living and give a flavor of the region due to the blend of authentic Sri Lankan artifacts and contemporary design used in the decoration.
 Elephant Stables has also just introduced a Royal Luxury Tent in the style of the famous Aman-i-Khas tents in India.

 Being just 15-minutes from the center of Kandy, and within close distance of some of Sri Lanka's most famous heritage sites, Elephant Stables is perfectly located to explore the rich history and culture of the hill country.
 Alternatively, for those relaxation days and evenings, you can chill out by the fire in the living room, take a dip in the infinity pool or explore the landscaped gardens surrounding the house.

-Master Chef Indika has a team of 3 Chefs who produce delicious meals every day.
+Master Chef Indika has a team of three Chefs who produce delicious meals every day.
 Tuck into a full English breakfast in the morning, afternoon tea and the famous Sri Lankan Rice Curry for dinner.

 The house has a living room with a fireplace that is lit on chilly nights, small reading room, new wing lounge with juice bar, infinity pool and indoor dining room with a veranda overlooking the landscaped gardens.
 All the rooms are fitted with 42-inch TVs with satellite channels, DVD players (film library available) and WiFi.